actions/toolkit/docs/github-package.md

 author: 'GitHub'
 inputs:
   welcome-message:
-    description: 'Message to display on a user's first issue'
+    description: 'Message to display when a user opens an issue or PR'
-    default: 'Welcome to my repo'
+    default: 'Thanks for opening an issue!
+Make sure you've followed CONTRIBUTING.md'
+  repo-token:
+    description: 'Token for the repo.
+Can be passed in using {{ secrets.GITHUB_TOKEN }}'
+    required: true
 runs:
   using: 'node12'
   main: 'lib/main.js'